nodejam/nodejam/README.md

 Development Plan
 ================
-- Sandboxed environment for running client side JSX components (28 April)
+- Sandboxed environment for running client side JSX components (30 April)
-- Fix Installers for other distros (30 April)
+- Fix Installers for other distros (2 May)
-- Post Editing (2 May)
+- Post Editing (4 May)
-- Sandboxed environment for server side extensions (1 May)
+- Sandboxed environment for server side extensions (3 May)
-- Create Forum, New UI (2 May)
+- Create Forum, New UI (4 May)
-- Forum Settings (3 May)
+- Forum Settings (5 May)
-- Login, Permissions and Members (5 May)
+- Login, Permissions and Members (7 May)
-- Users Profile Page (6 May)
+- Users Profile Page (8 May)
-- Following and Followers (7 May)
+- Following and Followers (9 May)
-- Facebook and Twitter Posting (8 May)
+- Facebook and Twitter Posting (10 May)
-- RSS (9 May)
+- RSS (11 May)
-- Testing and Enhancements (14 May)
+- Testing and fixes (14 May)
 - Public Alpha (15 May)